RagnarGrootKoerkamp/BAPCtools/doc/generated_testcases.md

     - stdout.py 5
     - double.py # generator that doubles the number.
 Reads stdout of the previous command from stdin.

-  testgroup:  # creates a subdirectory because it doesn't end in `.in
+  testgroup:  # creates a subdirectory because it doesn't end in `.in`.
     testdata.yaml: # Contents are copied to testgroup/testdata.yaml
       on_reject: break
       accept_score: 25